JKardouh/AZE/README.md

 AZE - Arbeitszeiterfassung

 ## brief description of our project
-AZE (Arbeitszeiterfassung) is a timemanagment and tracking tool for the Employsees of an office, assisting the Employees in tracking and managing their workhours, tasks, exceptions like vacation time or sick leave, etc.
+AZE (Arbeitszeiterfassung) is a timemanagment and tracking tool for the Employees of an office, assisting the Employees in tracking and managing their workhours, tasks, exceptions like vacation time or sick leave, etc.

 ## group members
 * Judy Kardouh